dukeofharen/httplaceholder/README.md

 - You can view and inspect the performed requests in the user interface at <http://localhost:5000/ph-ui>.
 ![](docs/img/request_in_ui.png)

 For more sophisticated examples, go to the [samples](docs/docs.md#samples) to view samples for all supported HTTP condition checkers and response writers.
+Learn more about HttPlaceholder by reading the [documentation](docs/docs.md).

 ## Documentation